-Ph.D. students who have matched with a faculty advisor and have a cumulative GPA of 3.0 or above may apply for admission to the Specialization in Teaching.
-Applicants are advised to apply as soon as they become eligible to best integrate the Specialization in Teaching with their plan of study.
+Ph.D. students who have matched with a faculty advisor, have a cumulative GPA of 3.0 or above, and have passed the Preliminary Examination may apply for admission to the Specialization in Teaching.
+Applicants are advised to apply as soon as they become eligible (i.e., participated in TAPDP).

 |Professional Development Area||Requirement|

 |1 course in Teaching: UNI STU 390A, ICS 398B|

 |1 course in Education: EDUC 212, 223, 266, 285|

 |1 Teaching Specialization Seminar: ENGR 295 (1 unit)|